-Chomsky takes from this that the creativity of language not only distinguishes human beings from non-human animals, but also human beings from machines.
+Chomsky takes from this that the creativity of language not only distinguishes human beings from non-human animals, but also human beings from his ability to foresee the potential of machines.
 Chomsky notes

 A machine may be impelled to act in a certain way, but it cannot be inclined; with human beings, it is often the reverse.5 Explaining why this is so, is the Galilean challenge.